We know full well that stew is always better on the second day!

 If you’re truly concerned about privacy at all cost, I suggest you view all websites via Tor or via secure VPN.
 For those interested, in a good easy-to-use VPN that costs very little, give a look to Private Internet Access.

 SilverMedals.net will always be growing and evolving.
-For a “to-do list” of things I’m planning on adding to the site, please go here.
-Also, please feel free to hit me up with the contact form and share with me any suggestions you have for the site.
+Please feel free to hit me up with the contact form and share with me any suggestions you have for the site.